phmasek/ODVpi/RealTimeCode/README.md

 ## Executing

-The code runs without flags with the default values set and measure mode `occupy`.
+The code runs without flags with the default values set and execution mode `occupy`.

 Flags:
 * `-f` or `--freq` - Sets the hz at which the code executes. `(int)` :: Default: 10